-The best thing you can do is listen
+The best thing you can do is to listen

-Allowing them the space they need to express how they’re feeling can act as an important part of the healing process, helping to soothe their pain and unlock any further emotional stress.
+Allowing them the space they need to express how they’re feeling, can act as an important part of the healing process, helping to soothe their pain and unlocking any further emotional stress.

 How to respond to a widow or widower

 Knowing how to respond to a widow or widower will depend upon how well you know that person.
-Trying to put yourself in their shoes is a good place to start.
+Putting yourself in their shoes is a good place to start.
 What would you like to hear as a response?
 Would you want it to be practical, emotive or something else?